BCcampus/pressbooks-mpdf/readme.txt

 = OR, go to the WordPress Dashboard =

 1. Navigate to the Network Admin -> Plugins
-2. Search for 'Pressbooks mPDF'
+2. Search for 'mPDF for Pressbooks'
 3. Click 'Network Activate'

 = OR, upload manually =